QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 compute_V(optimized_μ, β=0.85, c=2)
 ```

-We find, with a simple understanding of the structure of the problem, we can speed up our computation significantly.
+We find that, with a simple understanding of the structure of the problem, we can significantly speed up our computation.

-We can also derive closed-form solution for $\vec \mu$
+We can also derive a closed-form solution for $\vec \mu$

 ```{code-cell} ipython3
 def compute_μ(β, c, T, α=1, u0=1, u1=0.5, u2=3):